Where was Self Medicating filmed?

 The film is shot with Film Noir, German Expressionism, Dogma-style, Super-8, Ukrainian Fantasy, Chinese Temple arc, and Soviet Montage cinema styles in mind.

 The use of split screens at different points in the film allowed us to story tell in an alternative way.
-It enabled us to deliver content in a rapid manner, provided additional visual stimulation and also allowed us to focus on small details that would otherwise be lost in a wide shot.
+It enabled us to deliver content in a rapid fashion and also allowed us to focus on small details that would otherwise be lost in a wide shot.

 How did you manage your budget and resources for this film?